Students, please visit How to Take the Survey for survey instructions.

 What is the survey?

-In January 2016 Georgetown is administering its first sexual assault and misconduct climate survey.
+In February and March 2019 Georgetown is administering its second sexual assault and misconduct climate survey.
 The survey will allow Georgetown to examine the prevalence and incidence of sexual assault and sexual misconduct occurring within our community, attitudes among students about the campus climate regarding sexual assault, and knowledge of university resources available to students.
-Georgetown will be using the Association of American Universities (AAU) survey (tailored to our specific university).
-This is the same survey that 27 other institutions of higher education, including Harvard, Yale, Dartmouth, Columbia and Penn, administered on their campuses last year.
-You can read more about the AAU survey here.
+Georgetown is using the Association of American Universities (AAU) survey (tailored to our specific university).
+This is the same survey that 32 other institutions of higher education, including Harvard, Yale, Brown and Penn, will administer on their campuses this spring.
+You can read more about the AAU survey on the AAU website.

 Why is Georgetown administering a sexual assault and misconduct climate survey?